LucaPavirani/image2patch.py/README.md

 # image2patch
-`image2patch` can split the image in different patches with automatic detection of the best step in order to avoid pixels loss.
+`image2patch` splits the image in different patches with automatic detection of the best step in order to minimize pixels loss.
 The overlap between patches depends on the patch size.
-Alternatively, it is possible to choose the step which leads to a possible pixels loss.
+Alternatively, it is possible to choose the step size.
-The reconstruction of the original image is possible using `patch2image` which can merge the patches taking into account the overlap percentage among patches, in this way the original image is perfectly restored.
+The reconstruction of the original image is possible using `patch2image` which can merge the patches taking into account the overlap percentage among patches.
+Hence, the original image is perfectly restored.
+If there is a minimum pixels loss during patching procedure, resize to its original dimensions is possible.

 ## Example
 ![pic](example.png)